viragumathe5/Simplifying-Terms/Dimensionality Reduction/SVD for Dimensionality Reduction.md

 ## SVD and its representation

-singular value decomposition or SVD is like bone data engineers to deal with redundant or null data in the dataset.
+Singular value decomposition or SVD is like bone data engineers to deal with redundant or null data in the dataset.
 SVD is the way of breaking up a matrix into 3 pieces.
 So every rectangular matric can be factorized into 3 factors so let them generally called as U, Ʃ, and V.T(V.T represents the transpose of matrix V).
 I used here generalized notations so for this explanation lets call Ʃ as s matrix ok...

 So according to the SVD we can write as
 <center>A = U * s * V.T</center>